 The fact that you can still keep fit even while sat at your desk makes this one of the most adaptable treadmills on the market.
 What is more, due to its minimalist design, you won’t have to waste time setting workout programs, moving a bulky treadmill frame around, etc.

 On the other hand however, the fact that the design is so basic does mean you don’t have the interactive features that console treadmills offer.
 This is fine if you’re a plug music in and go runner, but if you want a screen in front of you, this treadmill option won’t be the best for you.

 Nonetheless, this is a cheap and sturdy model of treadmill that will easily slot into most homes; it’s quiet, a decent treadmill size, and can be stored away.

 FAQs About At Home Treadmills

 What is the Best Treadmill Size for Your Home?

 The size of the treadmill that works best for you and your home comes down to a matter of choice.
 However, while you have the final say, there are certain specs that are better suited for at home workouts.

-If you intend to use your treadmill for walking only, then you’ll need a belt at least 50 inches in length, whereas if you intend to run on it, a 55” or longer will be better suited.
+If you want to use your home treadmill for walking only, then you’ll need a belt at least 50 inches in length, whereas if you intend to run on it, a 55” or longer will be better suited.
 If you’re a tall runner (over 6 foot), you’ll need a belt of 60” or more.

-Furthermore, for avid runners, a wider belt will ensure you don’t have to change your gait/form while working out.
+Furthermore, for avid runners, a wider treadmill belt will ensure you don’t have to change your gait/form while working out.